nextgis/docs_ngweb/source/webmaps_admin.rst

 Field "Transparency" sets layer transparency on a map from 0% to 100%.
 A layer with 1% transparency is almost transparent, a layer with 100% transparency is opaque.

-Field "Adapter" is recommended to be set to "Tiles" (256 x 256 pixels images) if there is no special requirements.
-You can also set it to "Image", so there will be one image on a whole map.
+Field "Adapter" is recommended to be set to "Image".

 For "Scale" parameters you may enter a scale range in the format like "1 : 10 000".
 Scale range could be set in a layer style and in layer settings.
 If layer should be displayed in a range of scales it is better to set this in layer properties, instead of a style.